tinymce/tinymce-docs/_includes/install/jquery.md

 </html>
 ```

-That's all there is to it!

-## Step 3: Saving Content with a form POST
+### Step 3: Saving Content with a form POST

-When the `form` is submitted the TinyMCE editor mimics the behaviour of a normal HTML `<textarea>` during a form `post`.
+When the `form` is submitted the TinyMCE editor mimics the behavior of a normal HTML `<textarea>` during a form `post`.
 No additional configuration is required.

-> In the next step you'll learn how to unleash TinyMCE's power by [working with plugins](../working-with-plugins/).
+> If you have decided the use the jQuery version, move on to the next step [working with plugins](../work-with-plugins/), where you'll start customizing TinyMCE.
+If you'd like to learn about other install options please keep reading.